harryleesan/devops-bootcamp/training.md

 #### Development Workflow / Project structure
 Talk about the 3 files that are in the root directory of every project (2nd infrastructure type): _Dockerfile_, _Jenkinsfile_ and _Kubernetes deployment.yml_.

+Ask them to go through the [VAT IT DevOps Overview Documentation](http://vatit-devops-docs.s3-website-eu-west-1.amazonaws.com/bootcamp/overview.html)

 ## Day 2
-Spend no more than 1.5 hours with the candidate.
+Spend no more than **1.5** hours with the candidate.

 #### Docker
 Start going through **Docker** with the candidate, check the progress of the candidate in terms of the understanding of Docker.
 Ask them to complete the _vote_ lab in the devops-bootcamp [repository](https://bitbucket.org/vatit-admin/devops-bootcamp/src/master/).